LDMX-Software/ldmx-software.github.io/docs/Building-ldmx-sw.md

 ---

 Building ldmx-sw will require the installation of several dependencies.
-The following guide will walk you through the installation of those dependencies as well as ldmx-sw.
+The following guide will walk you through the installation of those dependencies as well as ldmx-sw. **This is your final warning.**

 ## Supported Platforms
 * Linux
     * __Tested on__: RedHat6 and CentOS7 with devtoolset-6/8, OpenSuse > 42.1, Ubuntu > 18.0)
 * Building on MacOS outside the container is not supported.
+* Building on Windows outside the container is not even close to supported.

 ## Required Tools